opencpn-radar-pi/radar_pi/README.md

 Compiling
 ---------

 You can compile just this plugin without having to compile the entire OpenCPN source.
-If you check out the plugin source into the plugins subdirectory of your OpenCPN source tree, you can build it as part of it (exactly as with the versions prior to 1.0)
+If you check out the plugin source into the plugins subdirectory of your OpenCPN source tree, you can build it as part of it (exactly as with the versions prior to 1.0).

+You will need the general preconditions for building OpenCPN from http://opencpn.org/ocpn/developers_manual

 ###Obtain the source code